brendan-mckitrick/lab-days/2021-09-21/README.md

 * `/volumes/` contains any persistent files mounted into containers to keep
 * `make shell` will launch a shell connecting to `psql`
+* It's not apparent (or I didn't RTFM properly) but there is a relationship between the `scraping-interval` setting and the `length` option for [Auto-discovery jobs](https://github.com/nerdswords/yet-another-cloudwatch-exporter#auto-discovery-job) ; if `length` of these jobs is greater than `scraping-interval`, then the [former will be preferred](https://github.com/nerdswords/yet-another-cloudwatch-exporter/blob/0958dd880d9fae2f6367fa18382b616eafa38c19/cmd/yace/main.go#L90)
+* Custom metrics (eg, CWAgent) are not supported for auto-discovery ; these can be configured as `static` entries.
+That said, you _must_ supply all required dimensions when rrequesting these - this is how Cloudwatch works - same for API as for Console.
+This means hard-coding in things like `InstanceID` values which isn't ideal, but you could solve this by rendering a `config.yml` file from a dynamic source.
+[There is an open issue](https://github.com/nerdswords/yet-another-cloudwatch-exporter/issues/325) to look at adding discovery functionality for custom metrics.

 # Contributing